Mini’s Dangerous Curves 2

-It’s almost surreal when I look back on the things that should be most significant in a child’s life and how I never really had them at all.
-My Pop was a hard working man, doing manual labor in a local metal shop with hours, that even at my earliest memory I knew were insane.
+My Pop was a hard-working man, doing manual labor in a local metal shop with hours, that even at my earliest memory I knew was insane.

 Signing out for now,